MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-send-welcome-message.md

 // are sent when a user joins a conversation.
 // This bot doesn't use any dialogs; it's "single turn" processing, meaning a single
 // request and response.
-// This bot uses UserState to keep track of first message a user sends. public async Task OnTurnAsync(ITurnContext turnContext, CancellationToken cancellationToken = new CancellationToken()) {
+// This bot uses UserState to keep track of the first message a user sends. public async Task OnTurnAsync(ITurnContext turnContext, CancellationToken cancellationToken = new CancellationToken()) {
     // use state accessor to extract the didBotWelcomeUser flag